The course is part of these learning paths

-People who want to become Azure cloud architects
+- People who want to understand the basics of Azure Storage

 If you need to store data on Azure, but you don’t need a full-blown database, then Azure Storage is the way to go.
 First, it’s durable and highly available because it stores all data redundantly.
 Second, it’s secure, because all data is encrypted automatically, and you can set fine-grained access control to it.
 Third, it’s scalable, because you can always add more data without having to worry about provisioning hardware to hold it.
 There is a 5 petabyte limit, but if you need more than that, you can contact Azure Support.
 Fourth, it’s a managed service, so you don’t have to worry about maintenance.
 And finally, it’s accessible over the web.